SilMon/NucDetect/README.md

 # *NucDetect* - A python package for Detection and Quantification of DNA Doublestrand Breaks

 NucDetect is a Python package to detect and quantify intranuclear DNA repair protein foci.

-Currently WIP.
+### Note
+The current release is very early alpha version.
+Please report report any detected bugs and/or improvement suggestions

 Requirements
 ============